kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/Ideas/Specstory - Bundles and Configuration.md

 +     /**
 +      * Add a new accessory to the bridge
 +      */
-+     public void addAccessory(Accessory accessory) throws HomekitAccessoryOperationException {
++     public void addAccessory(HomekitAccessory accessory) throws HomekitAccessoryOperationException {
 +         homekitServer.addAccessory(accessory);
 +     }
 +
 +     /**
 +      * Remove an accessory from the bridge
 +      */
-+     public void removeAccessory(Accessory accessory) throws HomekitAccessoryOperationException {
++     public void removeAccessory(HomekitAccessory accessory) throws HomekitAccessoryOperationException {
 +         homekitServer.removeAccessory(accessory);
 +     }
 +
 +     /**
 +      * Get all accessories on the bridge
 +      */
-+     public Collection<Accessory> getAccessories() throws HomekitAccessoryOperationException {
++     public Collection<HomekitAccessory> getAccessories() throws HomekitAccessoryOperationException {
 +         return homekitServer.getAccessories();
 +     }
 +